Why Is It Hard to Connect With My Mother?

 difficulty trusting support

-Many people continue longing for connection while also fearing the pain connected to needing it.
+Many people continue longing for closeness while also fearing the pain connected to needing it.

 Emotional Protection and Distance